MikMakQT/Lunchbot/README.md

 Recipients can vote interactively which restaurant to go using buttons

 ## Install
+Tested Python versions: 3.12.1,
 Python Download:\
 https://www.python.org/downloads/

 Dependencies are installed using requirements.txt:\
 pip install -r requirements.txt

+## Requirements (requirements.txt)
+täytä

+## Installing an App to your own Workspace
+täytä

-## File modifications (.env)
+## Tokens (.env)
+For the App to work in your workspace you need create App and copy your tokens to .env file.
-Go to https://api.slack.com/apps and create App.\
+First go to https://api.slack.com/apps and create App.\
-After you created App, you should be in the App settings, go to OAuth & Permissions using the left menu:
+After you created App, you should be in the App settings, go to Basic Information tab in the left menu.
+Scroll down when you see App-Level Tokens and press Generate Token and Scopes.
+Give the token a name and give scope connections:write.
+After that press the token and copy the token.
+It should look like this: xapp-

+Then go to OAuth & Permissions using the left menu:

 Look for => OAuth Tokens for Your Workspace.\
 Copy your => Bot User OAuth Token.